zuozhenggh/learning-library/developer-library/microservices-with-converged-db/setup-dev-environment/setup-dev-environment.md

 ### Objectives

+* Collect important information that you will use throughout this workshop
-* Setup the OKE cluster
+* Set up the OKE cluster
-* Setup the ATP databases
+* Set up the ATP databases

 ### What Do You Need?

 * An Oracle Cloud paid account or free trial.
 To sign up for a trial account with $300 in credits for 30 days, click [here](http://oracle.com/cloud/free).

+ You will not be able to complete this workshop with the 'free always' account.
+Make sure that you select the free trial account with credits.

 ## **STEP 1**: Create the basic OCI resources
-You'll need to keep track of important information about the tenancy, such as resource IDs, Tenancy OCID, Region name and user OCID.
+You'll need to keep track of important information about the tenancy, such as resource IDs, Tenancy OCID, Region name, Object Storage Namespace and user OCID.

 1. Download and save <a href="files/msdataworkshop.properties" target="\_blank">msdataworkshop.properties</a> to store and keep track of the data you'll need in later labs.
 Open this file in a text editor.
-   You will later save this file in Cloud Shell and source it for the workshop.
+   You will later copy this information to your root directory using Cloud Shell and source it for the workshop.

 2. On your Oracle Cloud account, open up the hamburger menu in the top-left corner of the Console.
 Choose **Administration > Tenancy Details**.

   ![](images/1-tenancy-details.png " ")

 3. The Tenancy Details page shows information about your cloud account.
-Note the Tenancy OCID by clicking on the **Copy** link next to it.
-Also note the Object Storage Namespace.
+Add the Tenancy OCID to your `msdataworkshop.properties` file by clicking on the **Copy** link next to it.
+Also add the Object Storage Namespace - you will need this when logging into Docker.

   ![](images/2-copy-ocid.png " ")

 4. To get the Region name, open up the hamburger menu in the top-left corner of the Console and choose **Administration > Region Management**.
-Note down the region identifier.
+Add the region identifier to your `msdataworkshop.properties` file.

   ![](images/3-admin-region-mgmt.png " ")